PsyProtocol/psy-sdk/docs/src/NodeArchitecture.md

 ### 3.4 Final Block Proof Generation

 *   **Role:** Creates the single, authoritative ZK proof for the entire block.
-*   **Circuit:** `QEDCheckpointStateTransitionCircuit`.
+*   **Circuit:** `PsyCheckpointStateTransitionCircuit`.
 *   **Function:** Takes the final aggregated state transition proofs from the Coordinator layer (representing net changes to `GUSR`, `GCON`, `URT`, etc.).
 Verifies these proofs.
-Computes the new global state roots and combines them with aggregated block statistics (`QEDCheckpointLeafStats`) to form the new `QEDCheckpointLeaf`.
+Computes the new global state roots and combines them with aggregated block statistics (`PsyCheckpointLeafStats`) to form the new `PsyCheckpointLeaf`.
 Proves the correct update of the `CHKP` tree by appending this new leaf hash. **Critically, it verifies that the entire process correctly transitioned from the state defined by the *previous block's finalized `CHKP` root* (provided as a public input).**
 *   **Output:** A highly succinct ZK proof whose public inputs are the previous `CHKP` root and the new `CHKP` root.

 ## 4. Node State Architecture: Redis & KVQ Backend

 Supporting this massive parallelism requires a high-performance, shared backend infrastructure.

-*   **Core Technology:** QED leverages **Redis**, a distributed in-memory key-value store known for its speed and scalability, as the primary backend.
+*   **Core Technology:** Psy leverages **Redis**, a distributed in-memory key-value store known for its speed and scalability, as the primary backend.
 Redis Clusters allow horizontal scaling of storage and throughput.
 *   **Abstraction Layer (KVQ):** A custom Rust library providing traits and adapters (`KVQSerializable`, `KVQStandardAdapter`, model types like `KVQFixedConfigMerkleTreeModel`) for structured, type-safe interaction with Redis.
 It simplifies key generation, serialization, and potentially caching.
 *   **Logical Components:**
     *   **Proof Store (`ProofStoreFred`, implements `QProofStore...` traits):** Stores ZK proofs and input witnesses, keyed by `QProvingJobDataID`.
 Uses Redis Hashes (`HSET`, `HGET`) and potentially atomic counters (`HINCRBY`) for managing job dependencies.
-    *   **State Store (Models implementing `QEDCoordinatorStore...`, `QEDRealmStore...` traits):** Stores the canonical blockchain state, primarily Merkle tree nodes (`KVQMerkleNodeKey`) and leaf data (`UserLeaf`, `ContractLeaf`, etc.).
+    *   **State Store (Models implementing `PsyCoordinatorStore...`, `PsyRealmStore...` traits):** Stores the canonical blockchain state, primarily Merkle tree nodes (`KVQMerkleNodeKey`) and leaf data (`UserLeaf`, `ContractLeaf`, etc.).
 Uses standard Redis keys managed via KVQ models.
     *   **Queues (`CheckpointDrainQueue`, `CheckpointHistoryQueue`, `WorkerEventQueue` traits):** Implement messaging between components.
 Uses Redis Lists (`LPUSH`, `LPOP`/`BLPOP`, `LRANGE`) for job queues and potentially Pub/Sub or simple keys/sorted sets for history tracking and notifications. `ProofStoreFred` often implements these queue interaction traits.
-    *   **Local Caching (`QEDCmdStoreWithCache`, used within `QEDLocalProvingSessionStore`):** Provides an in-memory cache layer for frequently accessed state data (e.g., contract definitions, user leaves from the previous block) during local UPS execution or within Realm/Coordinator nodes, reducing load on the central Redis cluster.
+    *   **Local Caching (`PsyCmdStoreWithCache`, used within `PsyLocalProvingSessionStore`):** Provides an in-memory cache layer for frequently accessed state data (e.g., contract definitions, user leaves from the previous block) during local UPS execution or within Realm/Coordinator nodes, reducing load on the central Redis cluster.
 *   **Scalability:**
     *   **Redis Performance:** Provides low-latency access required for coordinating many workers.
     *   **Horizontal Scaling:** Redis clusters can scale to handle increased load.